SanChai20/Flexi-Proxy/public/legal/en/PRIVACY_POLICY.md

-Last Updated: September 27, 2025
+Last Updated: Nov.
+6, 2025

 ## 1. Introduction

-FlexiProxy (referred to as "we" or "our") respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our proxy services.
+FlexiProxy ("we," "our," or "FlexiProxy") is committed to protecting your privacy.
+This Privacy Policy describes how we collect, use, store, and protect information you provide when using our website, applications, and services (collectively, the "Services").
+Please read this policy carefully to understand how your personal data will be handled.

-## 2. Information We Collect
+## 2. Information Collection

-### Information You Provide
-- Account registration information (if applicable)
-- API configuration details
-- Authentication tokens or keys voluntarily provided by you

-### Technical Information
-- Browser type and version
-- Pages accessed and actions performed
-- Log data related to your use of the Service
+We may collect the following types of information:

+**2.1 Personal Account Information**: Including your name, email address, username, and password.

+**2.2 Payment Information**: Including credit card details, billing address, and other information necessary for payment processing.
+All payment information is processed through secure third-party payment processing services.

+**2.3 Usage Data**: Information about how you use our Services, including access times, browser type, language preferences, and pages viewed.

+**2.4 API Configuration Data**: Base URLs, authentication tokens, and routing configurations you provide for our proxy service.

+**2.5 Device Information**: Information about the device you use to access the Services, including hardware model, operating system, unique device identifiers, and network information.

-## 3. How We Use Your Information
+## 3. Information Use

-We use the information we collect to:
+We use the collected information to:

+- Provide, maintain, and improve our Services
+- Process transactions and send related information
+- Send service notifications and support messages
+- Respond to your comments, questions, and requests
-- Provide and maintain our proxy service
+- Monitor usage, trends, and performance of our Services
+- Detect, prevent, and address technical issues
 - Forward API requests between you and third-party providers
-- Communicate with you about service updates
-- Monitor and analyze service usage
-- Detect, prevent, and address technical issues
-- Comply with legal obligations
+- Personalize your experience based on your preferences

+## 4. Information Storage and Security

+**4.1 Data Storage**: We implement reasonable security measures to protect your information from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.

+**4.2 Data Retention**: We will retain your personal information for as long as necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.

-We will not use your information for any unlawful purposes.
-As a forwarding service provider, we do not store, analyze, or otherwise use the content of API requests, except to transmit them to their intended destination.
+**4.3 No Content Processing**: As a forwarding service provider, we do not store, analyze, or otherwise use the content of API requests, except to transmit them to their intended destination.

-## 4. Information Sharing and Disclosure
+## 5. Information Sharing

-### No Unauthorized Use
-We do not sell, trade, or rent your personal information to third parties.
-Your information will only be used as described in this Policy.
+We do not sell your personal information.
+We may share your information in the following circumstances:

-### Service Operation
-As a proxy service, we temporarily process API requests solely to forward them to their intended destination.
-We do not store, analyze, or use the content of these requests beyond forwarding.

-### Legal Requirements
-We may disclose your information if required by law or in response to valid requests from public authorities.

-### Business Transfers
+**5.1 Service Providers**: With third-party service providers who help us provide the Services (such as hosting, payment processing, customer support).

+**5.2 Compliance and Legal Proceedings**: When required by law or to protect our rights and safety.

-In the event of a merger, acquisition, or sale of all or part of our assets, your information may be transferred as part of that transaction.
+**5.3 Business Transfers**: In the event of a merger, acquisition, or sale of assets.

-## 5. Data Security

-We implement appropriate technical and organizational measures to protect your information, including:
+**5.4 With Consent**: In any other case with your consent.

+## 6. Your Choices and Rights

+Depending on your location, you may have the following rights under applicable laws:

+- Access your personal information
-- Secure data transmission
+- Correct inaccurate or incomplete data
-- Regular security assessments
+- Delete your personal information
-- Encryption of data in transit
+- Restrict or object to the processing of your data

-However, no method of transmission over the Internet or electronic storage is 100% secure.

-## 6. Data Retention

-We retain information only as long as necessary to provide the Service and comply with legal obligations.
-API credentials and configuration data are retained only for the duration required to provide the Service.
-Log data is retained for up to seven (7) days, unless a longer retention period is required for legal or security purposes.
+- Data portability
+- Withdraw consent

+To exercise these rights, please contact us using the contact information provided below.

-## 7. Third-Party Services
+## 7. Cookies and Similar Technologies

-Our Service may contain links to third-party websites or services not operated by us.
-We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+We use cookies and similar technologies to collect and store information about your use of our Services.
+You can control cookies through your browser settings.
+However, disabling cookies may limit your ability to use certain features of our Services.

 ## 8. International Data Transfers

-If you access our Service from a jurisdiction outside the location where our organization is registered, please be aware that your information may be transferred to, stored, and processed in that jurisdiction.
+As our Services are directed to a global audience of developers and organizations, your information may be transferred to and stored on servers located outside your country/region.
+We will ensure such transfers comply with applicable data protection laws.

-## 9. Your Rights
+## 9. Third-Party Links

-Depending on your location, you may have certain rights regarding your personal information, including:

-- The right to access your personal information
-- The right to correct inaccurate information
-- The right to request deletion of your information
-- The right to object to processing
-- The right to data portability
-- The right to withdraw consent for processing based on consent
+Our Services may contain links to third-party websites or services that are not owned or controlled by us.
+We are not responsible for the privacy policies or practices of these third parties.

-## 10. Changes to This Privacy Policy
+## 10. Policy Updates

 We may update this Privacy Policy from time to time.
-Any changes will be posted on this page with an updated "Last Updated" date.
-We encourage you to review this Privacy Policy periodically to stay informed of any changes.
+If we make material changes, we will notify you by posting the new Privacy Policy on our Services and/or via email.

 ## 11. Contact Us

-If you have any questions regarding this Privacy Policy, please contact us.
+If you have any questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us through our contact page.